Suita conjecture for a punctured torus: A Compact Torus

-\begin{ex} [A complex torus] The Arakelov-Green function on a complex torus $X_\tau$ defined as above with a pole $w$ satisfies the equation and can be expressed via the theta function as Here $\eta (\tau)=q^{\frac{1}{12}} \cdot \prod_{m=1}^{\infty}(1-q^{2m})$ and for $q=\exp(\pi i \tau)$.
+Here $\eta (\tau)=q^{\frac{1}{12}} \cdot \prod_{m=1}^{\infty}(1-q^{2m})$ and for $q=\exp(\pi i \tau)$.
 In this case, it is possible to compare the Bergman kernel and the Arakelov metric.
-Instead of using programming to numerically approximate the lower bound as in \cite{D14}\footnote{The author apologizes for several mistakes contained in \cite{D14}.}, the Gaussian curvature of the Arakelov metric can be computed by \textit{Mathematica} (Version 10.3).\end{ex}
+For $X_\tau$, the author in \cite{D14} numercially obtained a sharp negative upper bound for the Arakelov metric by computing via elliptic functions\footnote{The author apologizes for several mistakes contained in \cite{D14}.}.
+Alternatively, the Gaussian curvature of the Arakelov metric can be computed by \textit{Mathematica} (Version 10.3).
+Recall that for the hyperbolic case, the Green function is always less than $0$ in the interior.
+However, the supremum of an Arakelov-Green function on a torus can be positive at some points, illustrated in Figure 1 (plotted by \textit{Mathematica}).

-\begin{proof} [Proof of Theorem 1.1] The argument follows almost the same as Berndtsson-Lempert's method \cite{B-L} by taking sub-level sets of the Arakelov-Green function and consider variations of the Bergman kernels.
-Specifically, for any fixed $w\in Y$ consider $Y_t:=\{p\in Y| G(p,w)<t, \,t\in \mathbb R\}$ and denote the Bergman kernel on $Y_t$ by $K_t=k_t(w)|dw|^2$ near the pole $w$.
-Using the semipositivity properties of the direct image bundles and combining the asymptotics at $-\infty$, one gets that $\log k_t(w)+2t$ is a convex increasing function in $t$ and then holds for all $t.$ In particular, (3.3) is true for $t=s$ and $k_s(w)=k(w).$ \end{proof}

-In general, the right hand side of \eqref{bound} can be smaller than $1$, if $s>0$, i.e. the Arakelov-Green function can be positive at some cases.
-This is different from the potential-theoretically hyperbolic case where the Green function is always less than $0$ in the interior.
-For the same reason, it is not clear how to apply Berndtsson-Lempert's method to the potential-theoretically parabolic case, since an Evans-Selberg potential tends to $+\infty$ near the boundary.

-Recently, the author was kindly notified by Guan that the Bergman kernel for \verb+pluri+-canonical bundles and the Arakelov metric on compact Riemann surfaces could be compared by $L^2$ extension theorems (see \cite{G-Z152}).

-\section{A once-punctured torus}
+\section{A Once-Punctured Torus}

-As a typical example of potential-theoretically parabolic Riemann surfaces, $X_{\tau, u}$ admits an Evans-Selberg potential and we have indeed constructed it.